 Football has huge political and social capital in Latin America, and has often been rhetorically deployed by governments for various ends; rarely, however, has football’s power and potential been used in such a deliberate, strategic and active way towards a national peace process and targeted such enduring divisions that have historically impeded a sense of a united nation and national identity.

 Football in Colombia is understood popularly as one of the few things capable of uniting the country, a belief that Santos seized upon as the national team had a successful campaign in the 2014 World Cup.
 This first book on Colombian football in English explores previous iterations of football nationalism in the country, including the El Dorado and ‘Narcofootball’ eras, before analysing Santos’ three-pronged strategy empowering professional and amateur football, including the use of political speeches and Twitter, legislation and public policy, and Sport for Development and Peace campaigns, with a particular focus on football in the FARC demobilisation and reincorporation camps following the historic peace agreement.

 This book has been published as part of the new Liverpool University Press open access scheme, 'Opening the Future'.
 You can read more about this scheme and this book on the Opening The Future news article.

 Dr Peter Watson is a Lecturer in Spanish and Latin American Studies in the School of Languages, Cultures and Societies.
 His research focuses on how sport in Latin American intersects with history, politics and society, with a particular focus on Colombia.

-Selected Media pieces from October and November 2022 that include input from researchers in the Faculty of Arts, Humanities and Cultures
+Selected Media pieces from March 2023 that include input from researchers in the Faculty of Arts, Humanities and Cultures